 Rate of progress is measured by the proportion of attempted credits a student successfully completes during university enrollment.
 In order to achieve SAP, a student must successfully complete at least 67 percent of the credits attempted during his university enrollment.

 34 C.F.R. §§ 668.16(e)(2)(ii)(B), 668.34(e)

-Attempted credits are all credits in which the student is enrolled on the University deadline to add classes.
-Attempted credits are counted for all courses in which a student receives a grade with the exception of audited courses ("V" grades), deleted courses ("DL" grades), ESL courses (outside of the ESL program), or remedial courses.
+Attempted credits are counted for all courses in which a student receives a grade with the exception of audited.
 The University does not account for ESL courses (outside of the ESL program) or remedial courses in the calculation of qualitative or quantitative standards.

 Successfully completed credits include only those for which a student receives a passing grade (e.g., A, B, C, D, or P).
 Non progress credits are attempted credits which are not successfully completed and therefore do not advance a student towards graduation.
-Grades of NP, V, NS, W, T, and those received in a course which was subsequently repeated are recognized as non-progress grades.
+Grades of NP, V, NS, W, T, and those received in a course which was subsequently repeated are recognized as non- progress grades.

-To promote the rate of progress requirement, the Financial Aid Office monitors student performance each semester or.
-As grades are posted for Fall Semester, Winter Semester, and Summer Semester, the student's rate of progress is calculated for the specific enrollment period.
-If a student's rate of progress is below the 67 percent threshold for that semester or term, he will receive an e-mail or letter reminding him of the rate of progress requirement and encourage him to take whatever steps are necessary to raise his cumulative rate of progress above 67 percent.
-If, for any reason, the FASA Office fails to provide this intended notification, the student is responsible to maintain a cumulative 67 percent rate of progress as specified in this section.
+To promote the rate of progress requirement, Financial Aid & Scholarship monitors student performance each semester.
+As grades are posted for Fall Semester, Winter Semester, and Summer Term, the student's rate of progress is calculated for the specific enrollment period.
+If a student's rate of progress is below the 67 percent threshold, he/she will receive an e-mail or letter reminding him/her of the rate of progress requirement and encourage him to take whatever steps are necessary to raise his cumulative rate of progress above 67 percent.
+If, for any reason, Financial Aid & Scholarship fails to provide this intended notification, the student is responsible to maintain a cumulative 67 percent rate of progress as specified in this section.

-Students are encouraged to meet with a counselor if they have questions regarding identifying what action needs to be taken to meet the requirement, including how many classes the student must successfully complete.
-If the evaluation indicates a student failed to maintain a cumulative rate of progress of at least 67 percent of the credits he attempted, the student is ineligible for financial aid for the following semester.
+Students are encouraged to meet with a Financial Aid & Scholarship Counselor if they have questions regarding identifying what action needs to be taken to meet the requirement, including how many classes the student must successfully complete.
+If the evaluation indicates a student failed to maintain a cumulative rate of progress of at least 67 percent of the credits attempted, the student is ineligible for financial aid for the following semester.